Credit for Prior Learning FAQ

 A course-by-course evaluation.

-30. Is a course-by-course evaluation done by WES/AACRAO (before August 15, 2016) sufficient for you to determine MC equivalents for my courses?
+30. Is a course-by-course evaluation done by one of these companies sufficient for you to determine MC equivalents for my courses?

 No. Be prepared to submit course descriptions when requested.